al-walker/course-101/lesson_4/review.markdown

 def str
   "a method"
 end
-printing out the return value of the method invoction if you have both p str references the local variable. if I want to invoke the mehtod when I have both - I put p str() - with the parentheses. which is actually p( str() ) p str
+printing out the return value of the method invocation if you have both p str references the local variable. if I want to invoke the method when I have both - I put p str() - with the parentheses. which is actually p( str() ) p str

 bob.name = 'bob' # not assignment - invoking a method on bob - the method is named = equals